 - A data-driven journey can support innovation across an entire organization.
 PPL is solving reliability issues, reducing operations and maintenance, improving customer satisfaction, and supporting distributed energy resources.
 A comprehensive data science approach can be deployed across all parts of the utility.

 - Using data science makes sure machines are doing what machines do best, freeing up human resources.
-PPL partners with the E Source Data Science Division not to replace humans but to complement and empower them to do what they do best.
+PPL partners with the Data science not to replace humans but to complement and empower them to do what they do best.